Skip to main content

 Create a Nodepool

-To create a new nodepool, use the create_nodepool
+To create a new nodepool within an already existing cluster, use the create_nodepool method with the nodepool_id and config_filepath parameters.

 from clarifai.client.compute_cluster import ComputeCluster

-# Set the PAT key
+# Set PAT as an environment variable

 # Initialize the ComputeCluster instance